zlgesundheit/openEHR_FLAT_Loader/README.md

 `At the moment the tool works fine with normal templates.
 More complex Templates with lots of repeatable clusters are not handled completely well - yet`

 ---
+### About the Zukunftslabor Gesundheit
+The [_Zukunftslabor Gesundheit_ (ZLG)](https://www.zdin.de/zukunftslabore/gesundheit) is one of the "future labs" under the umbrella organization _Zentrum für digitale Innovation Niedersachsen_ (ZDIN).

+The ZLG is a joint project of scientific institutions and local partners from the economy.
+In different work packages and use cases the participants push towards digitization and technological progression in health as well as translation of knowledge from researchers towards the general public.
+The efforts are organized in three work groups, namely:
+- TP1 - Data Infrastructure and Privacy Preserving Analysis
+- TP2 - Sensors
+- TP3 - Education and training

+TP1 includes data management aspects, openEHR-utilization and the openEHR_FLAT_Loader.

+##### Documentation:
+The Manual about the ETL-Loader is in the Docs-Folder of this Repo.
+There is general documentation covering the project/infrastructure -> [zlg-docs](https://gitlab.gwdg.de/medinf/ivf/zukunftslabor-gesundheit/docs-zlg) `Documentation is work in progress`

+---
 ### _Prerequisites:_
 - Project was developed and tested on Windows using Python 3.8.10 with "openpyxl" and "requests"
 - You need an openEHR-Repo that supports the FLAT-Format and WebTemplates (e.g. [EHRBase](https://github.com/ehrbase/ehrbase))